 Cost in Chicago

-- Installation: $600β$1,000 labor
+- Installation: Standard labor rates apply

 The Problem with Used Units

-The transmission that failed in a salvage vehicle failed for a reason β accident damage, overheating, neglect, or wear.
+The transmission that failed in a salvage vehicle failed for a reason - accident damage, overheating, neglect, or wear.
 Even a unit with 60,000 documented miles on it has unknown internal condition.
 We've seen used units fail within 6 months more often than we can count.
-The warranty is typically 30β90 days and covers only the unit, not installation labor.
+The warranty is typically 30 - 90 days and covers only the unit, not installation labor.

 The Verdict: Which Option Makes Sense?